Man is charged with cheating Home Depot stores out of $300,000 with door-return scam

 Costa-Mota dressed to appear like a contractor and entered the stores empty-handed, prosecutors allege in court documents.
 He would then load a door or several doors worth hundreds of dollars each onto a lumber cart, take them to the service department and return them without a receipt, authorities said.

-He was given a store credit that he later redeemed at other stores, prosecutors said.
+He was given a store credit in the form of cards that he later redeemed at other stores, prosecutors said.

 If the return was denied, he would take the doors without paying and return them at another store, prosecutors said.

 Home Depot stores in Rhode Island, Connecticut, Massachusetts, Maine, Maryland, Pennsylvania, New York, and New Jersey were involved.
-The defendant was given about 370 fraudulent store credits between June 2021 and February 2022, prosecutors said.
+Costa-Mota was given about 370 fraudulent store credits between June 2021 and February 2022, prosecutors said.

+Home Depot’s policy is to allow customers to return items without a receipt, but the home improvement chain has safeguards in place that are supposed to prevent people from taking advantage, including asking for identification that requires third-party verification, according to court documents.

+In this case, the defendant apparently used his own driver’s license once, then used several fraudulent licenses with other names, to conduct the other returns, court records say.